duckdb/duckdb-web/docs/extensions/postgres.md

 The `ATTACH` command takes as input either a [`libpq` connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) or a [PostgreSQL URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS).

 Below are some example connection strings and commonly used parameters.
-A full list of available parameters can be found [in the Postgres documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS).
+A full list of available parameters can be found [in the PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS).

 ```text
 dbname=postgresscanner